 deafscotland is registered as a counter signatory body with Disclosure Scotland (under its legal name - Scottish Council on Deafness).

-We can countersign disclosure applications on behalf of other organisations which may be too small to become signatories themselves or for individuals who are self-employed and need to have a disclosure to work in their chosen field.
+We, at deafscotland, can still countersign disclosure applications on behalf of other organisations which may be too small to become signatories themselves or for individuals who are self-employed and need to have a disclosure to work in their chosen field.
+But will have to do it in a different way as we cannot put ourselves or anyone else at risk.
+The disclosure form needs to be submitted electronically, but as countersignatories we still need to be able to check ID.
+It might be possible to do this by Skype or Zoom.

 - Your application form, with the payment section completed.
 Who is to pay for this needs to be decided before you come for your appointment.
 It is your responsibility to sort this out.
 You can pay the fee and then it may be possible to claim it back from your employer.
 Or it can be paid by your employer.
 Or arrangements can be made by your employer for deafscotland to pay the fee and invoice your employer for payment